chapel-lang/chapel/doc/rst/technotes/protoGenCodeGuide.rst

 Any Message Type
 ^^^^^^^^^^^^^^^^
-For Any messages, you can call ``packFrom`` to pack a specified message into the current Any message, or ``UnpackTo`` to unpack the current Any message to a specified message.
+For Any messages, you can call ``pack`` to pack a specified message into the current Any message, or ``unpack`` to unpack the current Any message to a specified message.
 Corresponding to an any message type field the plugin will generate a record field of ``Any`` type.